Dan Howdle | October 10th, 2023

 Virgin Media may fight with Sky for the crown of UK subscription TV on a constant basis, but if you want the fastest broadband with your telly then Virgin wins hands-down every time.
 Virgin no longer offers TV without broadband, but you can choose from four TV and broadband bundles packages on offer.

-Virgin Media's cheapest bundle, Player, includes 70 channels, most of which are the same Freeview channels available on any compatible TV or set-top-box.
+Virgin Media's cheapest bundle, Big Bundle, includes 100 channels, most of which are the same Freeview channels available on any compatible TV or set-top-box.
 If you want a genuinely wide choice of channels you need to look at Bigger Bundle or Ultimate Volt Bundle.
 You can also watch app-based subscription services like Netflix.

 Freeview includes the main channels from the BBC, ITV, Channel 4 and 5, plus numerous entertainment and lifestyle favourites, including Pick and Film 4, and the list goes on.
 We won't mention them all since the wonderfully functional tool above does that job for us.

 Unfortunately Sky has kept its entertainment crown jewels – Sky Atlantic – for its own customers; an understandable move, but disappointing for Virgin Media customers.
 However, a step up from Virgin’s Big Bundle is the Bigger Bundle, which, along with the Freeview channels, brings you Sky One, home to The Blacklist, Hawaii Five-0, S.W.A.T. and MacGyver and much more in the way of entertainment.

 You will also get Comedy Central offering comedy brilliance with classic Friends episodes, South Park, Everybody Loves Raymond and a range of funny films to enjoy.
 Fans of the weird and wonderful will enjoy watching Syfy.
 Choose from superb dramas The Expanse, Killjoys, Van Helsing, Nightflyers and more.